-1) Patients who appear to be tiring or have decreased tidal volume may require respiratory assist.

-2) High flow O2 should be used in any patient who appears distressed

-3) Repeat vital signs and lung auscultation before and after administration of NTG.

-4) Contact Medical Control to administer Dopamine drip 5-20mcg/kg/min and /or Epinephrine 1:1000 2-10mcg/minIV/IO

-5) Unless directed by online medical control Nitroglycerin is contraindicated in patients that have taken Viagra (sildenafil), Cialis, Levitra, or similar medication within 72 hours

-6) Verify indications and contraindications for the use of CPAP (see appendix G)

-7) Versed dose for Patients experiencing high anxiety with the use of CPAP (1 mg PRN Slow IVP May repeat every 5 min in small doses.
-8) Not in the I-99 Scope of Practice

-9) Apply ETC02 measuring device for all patients with compromised airway.
+- 1) Patients who appear to be tiring or have decreased tidal volume may require respiratory assist. - 2) High flow O2 should be used in any patient who appears distressed - 3) Repeat vital signs and lung auscultation before and after administration of NTG. - 4) Contact Medical Control to administer Dopamine drip 5-20mcg/kg/min and /or Epinephrine 1:1000 2-10mcg/minIV/IO - 5) Unless directed by online medical control Nitroglycerin is contraindicated in patients that have taken Viagra (sildenafil), Cialis, Levitra, or similar medication within 72 hours - 6) Verify indications and contraindications for the use of CPAP (see appendix G) - 7) Versed dose for Patients experiencing high anxiety with the use of CPAP (1 mg PRN Slow IVP May repeat every 5 min in small doses. - 8) Apply ETC02 measuring device for all patients with compromised airway.

+1) If placenta is still attached baby is being oxygenated/supported by mom.

+2) On limb presentation the mother generally does not have urge to push.
+3)Do not release pressure off the cord.